 You have the right and responsibility to express concerns, dissatisfaction or make complaints about services you do or do not receive without fear or reprisal, discrimination or unreasonable interruption of services.
 The company telephone number is 866-551-3335.
-When you call, ask to speak with the Operations Manager, Quality Improvement Coordinator, Supervisor or the CEO.
+When you call, ask to speak with a department manager.